SumianVoice/TransVoice-Wiki/wiki/pages/pitch-range/strong-m2.md

 ## Breath Support
 Breath support is a prerequisite of strong M2.
 Without it, we won't have the stability to traverse the M1/M2 break.
 Don't worry though, it's fairly easy to achieve.

-Start by making the _S_ sound.
+Start by making the <i class="hlblue">S</b> sound.
 Start off normal, then add a bit more air pressure to get a louder sound.
 If the chest and abdomen  muscles tense slightly, you have breath support.

 All we need to do now is to control it when we're not doing the _S_ sound, so try on some other sounds like _AHH_  with a relaxed posture and a more supported one like we just did.